nazaryab-code/BizChat/README.md

 </div>

-BizChat is a modern and feature-rich real-time chat application developed using React for the frontend, Socket.io for real-time communication, and a Node.js server with MongoDB for database storage.
+Hi, I'am Yogesh Jha [Full Stack Dev @ Bzency] BizChat is a modern and feature-rich real-time chat application developed using React for the frontend, Socket.io for real-time communication, and a Node.js server with MongoDB for database storage.
 It is designed to facilitate seamless communication between clients and support teams.

 BizChat is a modern and feature-rich real-time chat application developed using React for the frontend, Socket.io for real-time communication, and a Node.js server with MongoDB for database storage.
 It is designed to facilitate seamless communication between clients and support teams.